deepjs/deepjs/DOCS/tutorials.md

 Above all, it will help you in modelisation, architecture and concurrent run-time management of your OWN app.

-But deepjs (alone) will not, and will never, provide a full application out-of-the-box (for that, take a look to [deepjs modules](https://github.com/deepjs) - or write your own ;).
+But deepjs (alone) will not provide a full application out-of-the-box (for that, take a look to [deepjs modules](https://github.com/deepjs) - or write your own ;).

 More precisly, <b>deepjs scopes</b> are (and are only) :